anthonyz77/anthonyz77/README.md

 # 👋 Hi there, I am Anthony,
-I’m a recent Computer Science graduate from Stony Brook University in January 2025.
+I’m a Computer Science major from Stony Brook University in January 2025.
 Passionate about building efficient and scalable software, I enjoy working on full-stack web applications, and cloud solutions.

 ### 🔧 Tech Stack:
 #### Languages: